 - Change your environment: When alcohol becomes part of your routine, it can be hard to flip the switch.
 To better adjust to an alcohol-free lifestyle, we recommend finding replacements and changing up your day-to-day schedule.
 This can include getting rid of the alcohol in your house (no matter how much you spent on it), finding a new favorite alcohol-free drink, changing your routine to include more time with sober friends, or doing sober things.

 - Get professional help: As much as we hope all of these tips and alcohol alternatives can help you get and stay clean, nothing beats professional support.
 Especially if you’re battling an alcohol use disorder, our residential treatment program offers medical detox and inpatient care to help you gradually and safely detox and recover.

 How Can Healthy Alternatives Prevent Alcohol Use?

 While these replacements are beneficial, they do not take the place of professional substance abuse treatment.
 If you’re struggling with alcoholism, we can help.
-Clearbrook Treatment Centers Pennsylvania offers alcohol treatment that’s safe and effective and also includes a variety of therapy programs.
-Call us now at 570-536-9621 to learn more about our other drug and alcohol rehab programs in Pennsylvania.
+Clearbrook Treatment Centers offers alcohol treatment that’s safe and effective and also includes a variety of therapy programs.
+Call us now at 570-536-9621 to learn more about our Pennsylvania addiction treatment.